aucor/polylang-copy-content/readme.md

  * Making the plugin itself translatable
  * Ability to copy images to translation after translation has been created (if new images are added to the original version)
  * Undo copying (remove image translations)
- * :star::star: Get integrated to Polylang :star::star:
+ * ~~:star::star: Get integrated to Polylang :star::star:~~ Polylang Pro has similar function that was build unknowingly of this plugin.

 ## Changelog